 To avoid such problems, you could add your backup and disk utilities to the Trusted list of Folder Guard:

-When performing the protection, Folder Guard intercepts the requests from programs to open files, list the contents of folders, etc. If such a request comes from a program that is designated by you as a trusted one, Folder Guard passes the request on to the operating system without any intervention, thus allowing the program to have full access to all folders on your computer.
-If the name of the program is not in the Trusted Programs list, Folder Guard allows or denies such request according to the attributes of the files and folders set up by you.
+When performing the protection, Folder Guard intercepts the requests from programs to open files, list the contents of folders, etc. If such a request comes from a program that is designated by you as a trusted one, Folder Guard passes the request on to the operating system without any intervention, thus allowing the program to have a full access to all folders on your computer.
+If the path of the program is not in the Trusted list, Folder Guard allows or denies such request according to the attributes of the files and folders set up by you.

 In other words, the Trusted list overrides other restrictions you might have set up with Folder Guard.
 For example, you could create a filter with Folder Guard that would deny access to a specific folder for a specific program, but if you add that program to the Trusted list, the folder will be fully accessible for that program.
 If you want to fine-tune the restrictions for a specific program, remove it from the Trusted list first.